Softwoods

-The wood of the black ebony tree is highly prized for its dark color, fine texture, and high density.
-It is one of the densest and hardest woods in the world, with a Janka hardness rating of 3220 lbf, which is almost three times harder than oak.
-It is also highly resistant to moisture, decay, and insects, making it ideal for use in musical instruments, fine furniture, and decorative carvings.
+Black ebony wood is prized for its **deep, jet-black color, fine texture, and exceptional density**.
+With a **Janka hardness rating of 3,220 lbf**—almost three times harder than oak—this wood is ideal for musical instruments, luxury furniture, and fine carvings.
+It is also highly resistant to **moisture, decay, and insects, making it a premium material for high-end woodworking**.

 Black Ebony is one of the most valuable and expensive types of wood in the world; prized for its dark heartwood.
 Traditionally, Blackwood has been used for charcoal, native carvings, combs, needles, cups and knife handles.
 Because of its high density, texture and waxiness, it is ideal for the production of woodwind musical instruments like clarinets and is a superior wood for holding the metal fittings of guitar fret boards and prized for the making of fine furniture.